vali101/vis-autoselect-ml/README.md

 2. Declare Data with a label `add_data({score-values: some_array})`
 3. Define inputdata by function call `add_predicition_score(some_array)`

+## Visualize

+After you have inputed all the data you can just call the `visualize()` function and it will generated all possible vissualizations.

 ### Try it yourself and explore examples